 In the event that a Unit Owner desires to sell his or her Unit, the Unit Owner must notify the Commissioner at least forty-five (45) days prior to the date of the proposed closing in writing to the Westchester County Commissioner of Planning, Michaelian Office Building, Room 432, 148 Martine Avenue, White Plains, New York 10601, or to the Designee's address, if provided by the WCDP.
 The Unit Owner may sell, convey, or transfer the Unit provided the WCDP has given written approval in a release letter ("Release Letter").
 The Release Letter shall be in recordable form and will state that the proposed purchaser meets the Affordability Requirements and any other requirements as directed by the WCDP and that the purchase price is less than or equal to the Maximum Resale Price for such Unit.
 The above notice shall provide the name, address, and telephone number of an individual to contact concerning the proposed sale.
 The notice shall enumerate the proposed purchase price and the income of the proposed purchaser.
 The Unit Owner and/or proposed purchaser shall provide such additional documentation as requested by the WCDP to substantiate any of the above sums, including but not limited to income tax returns and employment verification letters for proposed purchasers.
-The WCDP has determined, in its sole discretion, that the Unit Owner at or prior to the closing, provided that the WCDP has determined, in its sole discretion,
+The WCDP shall provide the Release Letter to the Unit Owner at or prior to the closing, provided that the WCDP has determined, in its sole discretion, that the Unit Owner has complied with his or her obligations hereunder.